Asparagus is the ancient Greek name for the Asparagus vegetable.

 Ferny Asparagus refers to the feather or fern like form of the “leaves”.

-Climbing Asparagus Fern is a perennial climber with annually renewed, spiny, tough, wiry stems, up to 5 m long and reaching high into trees.
+Ferny Asparagus is a perennial climber with annually renewed, spiny, tough, wiry stems, up to 5 m long and reaching high into trees.
 Some stems and foliage remain green all year.
 The rootstock is fibrous and lacks tubers.
 Recurved spines are present along the stems and may be up to 2 cm long.
-There are 8-15, thread like 'leaves' per axil that are narrow and flattened to circular in cross-section and 2-10 mm long by 0.5 mm wide.
-The flowers occur singly or in pairs at the ends of branchlets. are bisexual, green or cream to white with petals 3-7 mm long.
-The fleshy berries are globular, 4-5 mm across, at first green but ripening black at maturity.
+There are 8-15, fine 'leaves' per axil that are narrow and flattened to circular in cross-section and 4-10 mm long by 0.5 mm wide.
+The flowers are bisexual, green or cream to white with petals 3-7 mm long.
+The berries are globular, black when ripe and 4-5 mm across.

 True leaves are tiny and scale like at the base of leaf like structures called cladodes.